SAGE Knowledge Help

 - Athens and Shibboleth Authentication:

 Authentication via OpenAthens SP 2.0 is currently available.
-Shibboleth access for the UK will be available at the end of 2013.
-Please contact our technical support staff at firstname.lastname@example.org in the Americas or email@example.com in the rest of the world for more information.
+Shibboleth access for the UK will be available in the first half of 2014, we are currently working on the date of the Shibboleth release.
+Please contact our technical support staff at email@example.com in the Americas or firstname.lastname@example.org in the rest of the world for more information.

 - Username and Password Authentication: